suryakolachana/hospital-readmissions-project/README.md

 ## Project Overview

 The project includes:
-1. A Cloud Function to ingest hospital readmissions data from a Google Cloud Storage bucket into BigQuery.
+1. A Cloud Function (ELT Pipeline) to ingest hospital readmissions data from a Google Cloud Storage bucket into BigQuery.
 2. Jupyter notebooks for data exploration and analysis.
 3. Data and visualization resources.